chrisgscott/niche-starter/src/content/articles/best-books-for-newborn-photographers.md

 - Consectetur adipiscing elit
 - Sed do eiusmod tempor

+## Essential Reading for Newborn Photographers

+When starting your photography business, it's crucial to understand both the creative and business aspects of your work.
+While these baby photography books will help with your technical skills, don't forget to also research business permits and photography contracts to ensure your business is properly established.

 ## Safety and Best Practices

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.